kai-shiao/macaronMan/README.md

 <h3>ONLINE ORDERING PAGE</h3>
 <ul>
 	<li>Online ordering form with updatable after-tax cost breakdown</li>
-	<li>The following notes, alerts, or warnings are triggered when any of the following occurs:</li>
+	<li>The following notes, alerts, or warnings are triggered when any of the following occurs:
 	   <ul>
 	       <li>The intended order quantity is out of range.
 Must be at least 1 and at most 200.</li>
 		   <li>The number of flavour/quantity fields to be deleted is more than the current number of flavour/quantity fields.</li>